ivan-guerra/programmador.com/content/posts/beaglebone-black-wifi-setup.md

 ---
-title: "Beaglebone Black Wifi Setup"
+title: "Beaglebone Black WiFi Setup"
 date: 2023-05-14T12:07:51-07:00
 description: "How to configure wifi on the Beaglebone Black."
 tags: ["beaglebone", "wifi"]